JianyuLin1999/pyActivityParser/paper_draft.md

-# PyGGIR: A Python Implementation for Comprehensive Accelerometer Data Analysis
+# pyActivityParser: A Python Implementation for Comprehensive Accelerometer Data Analysis

 ## Abstract

 **Background**: Accelerometer data analysis is crucial for physical activity and sleep research, with the R package GGIR being the gold standard.
 However, the Python ecosystem lacks a comprehensive tool for accelerometer data processing, limiting accessibility for Python-focused researchers and integration with machine learning workflows.

-**Methods**: We developed PyGGIR, a Python implementation inspired by GGIR's analysis pipeline.
-PyGGIR provides a six-stage processing framework including data loading, quality assessment, wear-time detection, activity classification, sleep analysis, and comprehensive reporting.
+**Methods**: We developed pyActivityParser, a Python implementation inspired by GGIR's analysis pipeline. pyActivityParser provides a six-stage processing framework including data loading, quality assessment, wear-time detection, activity classification, sleep analysis, and comprehensive reporting.
 The package supports CSV data formats and implements validated algorithms for physical activity and sleep pattern detection.

-**Results**: PyGGIR successfully processes multi-day accelerometer data, providing comparable results to existing tools.
+**Results**: pyActivityParser successfully processes multi-day accelerometer data, providing comparable results to existing tools.
 Validation using sample datasets demonstrated accurate detection of wear periods (95.5% compliance), activity classification (MVPA detection), and sleep analysis (99% efficiency).
 The modular architecture enables easy integration with Python-based research workflows.

-**Conclusions**: PyGGIR fills a critical gap in the Python ecosystem for accelerometer data analysis.
+**Conclusions**: pyActivityParser fills a critical gap in the Python ecosystem for accelerometer data analysis.
 The open-source implementation promotes reproducible research and enables broader adoption of standardized accelerometer analysis methods in the scientific community.

 **Keywords**: accelerometer, physical activity, sleep analysis, Python, open source, wearable devices